Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Case study---day-ahead scheduling capacity determination

 \subsection{Results: day-ahead scheduling capacity}

-According to PJM Manual 13 \cite{hatch_pjm_2024}, the \gls{DASC} 30-minute reserve requirement is calculated based on the annual peak load forecast adjusted for the under-forecasted load-forecasting error and generator \gls{FOR}.
-On the other hand, the determination of required reserves in long- and near-term planning follows the ``one day in ten years" guideline specified by \gls{NERC} standard BAL-502-RF-03 \cite{north_american_electric_reliability_corporation_bal-502-rf-03_2017} based on the \gls{LOLP}, defined as the probability of demand exceeding the available generation capacity.
+According to PJM Manual 13 \cite{pjm_interconnection_manual_2025}, the 30-minute reserve requirement is determined from the annual peak load forecast, adjusted for the under-forecasted load-forecasting error and generator \gls{FOR}.
+However, reserve planning at the reliability standard level is governed by the broader ``one day in ten years'' guideline specified by \gls{NERC} standard BAL-502-RF-03 \cite{north_american_electric_reliability_corporation_bal-502-rf-03_2025} based on the \gls{LOLP}.
 The \gls{NERC} guideline requires the annual \gls{LOLP} to be equal to 0.1 and generalizes into daily \gls{LOLP} risk requirement $\eta$ as follows:

-It can be argued that it is possible for the PJM method to over-commit the \gls{DASC} over low-risk periods of the year, resulting in unnecessary increases in wholesale energy prices.
-Numerous papers propose alternatives and demonstrate risk-averse stochastic scheduling methods, such as \cite{farzan_toward_2015,bahramara_day-ahead_2022} on microgrids, and \cite{guo_risk-averse_2022} on renewable energy systems.
-The required generation capacity to control the \gls{LOLP} to risk level $\eta$ corresponds to an extreme quantile and as demonstrated in \autoref{sec:example}, is difficult to accurately estimate using non-\gls{EVA} approaches.
-Therefore, we critique the aforementioned papers for the lack of a comprehensive statistical framework to accurately model extreme values and critical system risks.